confluentinc/examples/clients/docs/confluent-cli.rst

 Confluent CLI
 =============

-In this tutorial, you will use the |confluent-cli| to messages to and consumes messages from an |ak-tm| cluster.
+In this tutorial, you will use the |confluent-cli| to produce messages to and consumes messages from an |ak-tm| cluster.

 .. include:: includes/client-example-overview.rst